iip-ecosphere/platform/platform/connectors/connectors.opcuav1/README.md

 # Connectors Component OPC UA extension in the Transport Layer of the IIP-Ecosphere platform

 OPC UA v1 machine/platform for bi-directional access to machines and already installed platforms based on [Eclipse Milo](https://projects.eclipse.org/projects/iot.milo).
+We run this test without AAS factory installed in order to simplify the test.
+If required, additionally also an AAS server according to the ``AasPartRegistry`` must be initiated.

 **Missing**
 - Connectors AAS